kitten-science/kitten-scientists/docs/current/docs/development/development.md

     ```bash
     git push --tags
     ```

+1. Edit the drafted release on GitHub.
+Leave it drafted.
+Publish it when all release tasks have been completed.

 1. Raise the version number in `packages/kitten-scientists/package.json` to a **higher version that will be in development next**!